paolobenve/myphotoshare/README.md

 The Python script scans a directory tree of images, whereby each directory constitutes an album.
 It then populates a second folder, known as the cache folder with statically generated JSON files and thumbnails.
 The scanner extracts metadata from EXIF tags in JPEG photos. photofloat is smart about file and directory modification time, so you are free to run the scanner script as many times as you want, and it will be very fast if there are few or zero changes since the last time you ran it.

 The JavaScript application consists of a single `index.html` file with a single `scripts.min.js` and a single `styles.min.css`.
 It fetches the statically generated JSON files and thumbnails on the fly from the `cache` folder to create a speedy interface.
-Features include:

-* Animations to make the interface feel nice
-* Separate album view and photo view
-* Album metadata pre-fetching
-* Photo pre-loading
-* Recursive async randomized tree walking album thumbnail algorithm
+It is, essentially, the slickest and fastest, most minimal but still well-featured photo gallery app on the net.

+## Changelog

+Features added in version 2.2 (July 10, 2017):

+* translations are now managed via a separate js file
-* Smooth up and down scaling
+* separated albums and media sorting
-* Mouse-wheel support
+* better managing of errors
-* Metadata display
+* new options:
-* Consistant hash url format
-* Linkable states via ajax urls
-* Static rendering for googlebot conforming to the AJAX crawling spec.
-* Facebook meta tags for thumbnail and post type
-* Link to original images (can be turned off)
-* Optional Google Analytics integration
-* Optional server-side authentication support
-* A thousand other tweaks here and there...
+* - album_button_canvas_background_color (for fixed heigth thumbnails)
+* - big_date_folders_threshold: doesn't make thumbnails show for date albums too big
+* - default_media_reverse_sort: default sorting for media
+* - default_album_reverse_sort: default sorting for albums

-Features added by Jerome:
+Features added in version 2.1.1 (July 6, 2017):

+* new options:
+* - persistent_metadata (boolean): permits to have metadata shown persistently on image
+* - album_button_background_color
-* manage videos
+* - album_caption_color

-Features added by Joachim:
+Features added in version 2.1 (July 6, 2017):

-* generate minified css and js through external api
-* parallel thumbnail generation
+* Images and directories can be sorted ascending/descending (via a cookie)

 Features added in version 2.0 (July 4, 2017):